gramineproject/gsc/Documentation/index.rst

 .. describe:: Gramine.Branch

    Use this release/branch of the repository.
-Default value: ``master``.
+Default value: ``v1.7``.

 .. describe:: Gramine.Image